wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 6.  <strong>Licensing</strong> is defined under a Tenant.
 Enterprises need a paid P1 or P2 license for each user to use Azure securely.

 7. Automation needs to be chosen. <strong>ARM templates</strong> are now legacy.
 Its <strong>Bicep</strong> transpiler is gaining popularity.
 They are still needed to create some resources.
-But unlike them, <strong>Blueprints</strong> maintain versions of the relationship between what should be deployed and what was actually deployed.
+But unlike them, Azure <strong>Blueprints</strong> maintain versions of the relationship between what should be deployed and what was actually deployed.
 So it supports auditing of deployments over time.
 And, on its own, a Blueprint can be applied to several subscriptions at once. [<a target="_blank" href="https://www.youtube.com/watch?v=3rSCnAZPNfo">VIDEO</a>] Also, Azure Blueprints are stored in Azure Cosmos cloud DB, which is replicated globally to several regions for ultimate reliability.

 8. It would save a lot of time to have automation create (in JSON) <strong>Policy Definitions</strong> to enforce rules for each subscription.